JosephHoar/DE-Final-Pitop-Project/README.md

 Furthermore it has the abiltity to take in user inputs for a light and sound control as well as a respective range for each.
 This creates a set range where neither reading can exceed the control values plus the range nor can they go below the control value minus the range.

+## **Code desciption:**
+Designations set for sensors

+Variables for readings set

+Variable for ranges and controls set to -1

+Check to make sure the pitop is currently on and hasn’t been turned off

+Display as being idle

+If button is pressed enter the active state

+While active display so and turn on the green LED.

+Prompt the user to enter their desired value for the light control, sound control, light range and sound range in that order

+When all 4 control and ranges are no longer -1 switch to set state

+While set display set and turn on the yellow LED

+Display the readings from the sensors on the screen

+If button is pressed go back to idle state(controls and ranges set back to -1 both LEDs turn off and display idle)

+Check the display values and switch to alert when one goes outside the range

+While alert continue to display the sensor readings

+Turn on the red LED as well as the buzzer and display alert

+If both readings re enter the range switch back to being set(turn off buzzer, red LED and go back to displaying set)

+If button is pressed go back to idle state(turn off everything, set controls and ranges to -1 and display idle)

 ## **Challenges and lessons learned:**

 Challenges I initially faced included the optimization because iniitially I had a lot of redundant code for the swtiching of states, espescially for switching from set or alert back to idle.